 Protect your Joint Financial Accounts

 Before you file for a divorce, you should be certain that your joint financial accounts are in order.
 By being in order it means that you have to protect your interest.
-By the time you file for divorce, it’s clear that you are not in good terms with our spouse.
+By the time you file for divorce, it’s clear that you are not on good terms with your spouse.
 For this reason, your spouse can decide to access your joint accounts without your knowledge and withdraw the whole or a huge amount of your joint finances.